dzavalishin/mqtt_udp/dox/source/index.rst

 .. figure:: ../TrafficViewerScreen_Jan2019.png

-   Screenshot of MQTT/UDP viewer tool
+   Screenshot of MQTT/UDP viewer tool (Windows)

 It is supposed that this tool can be used as remote configuration for MQTT/UDP nodes on the network.